thlorenz/deli/README.md

 **deli**, short for de *dupe* - li *nk*, solves this by performing the link and dedupe step concurrently to make both features work together.
-In order to make the node module lookup work as if the linked package was still in the `node_modules` directory, it creates a pseudo package and creates symbolic links as neede.
+In order to make the node module lookup work as if the linked package was still in the `node_modules` directory, it creates a pseudo package and creates symbolic links as needed.

 ### Example